-Use Your Hormones to Become a Better Mother -- and a Happier Person!
+Use Your Hormones to Become a Better Parent -- and a Happier Person!

-Scientists have known for decades that animals with less oxytocin exhibit slower pup retrieval and less licking and grooming of their babes, but not much research has been done on human mothering and oxytocin until now.
+Scientists have known for decades that animals with less oxytocin exhibit slower pup retrieval and less licking and grooming of their babes, but not much research has been done on human parenting and oxytocin until the last decade.

-Here's the obvious question.
-If you don't have high oxytocin levels in your first trimester, are you just fated to be a lousy mother, and your kids are out of luck?
+So here's the obvious question.
+If you don't have high oxytocin levels, are you just fated to be a lousy parent, and your kids are out of luck?
 Or are there ways for us to increase our oxytocin levels?

 The bad news is that we can't just take oxytocin pills to increase blood levels because oxytocin doesn’t cross the body’s “blood/brain barrier,” except in the form of nasal sprays (and long-term use of oxytocin spray can damage your brain).